debamitro/debamitro.github.io/src/content/about.md

 I am an amateur musician, ex-programmer, as well as a husband and a father.
 I am interested in applying computer science to solve problems in real life.

+In December 2024 I quit my job in order to start my entrepreneurial journey.

 <transliterate language="bangla">aami ekajan bAngAlI progrAmAr
 </transliterate>